-Protecting Oregon’s North Umpqua, while honoring World War II veteran Frank Moore.
+Protecting Oregon’s North Umpqua, while honoring conservationists Frank and Jeanne Moore.

-The Frank Moore Wild Steelhead Sanctuary on Oregon’s North Umpqua River would designate approximately 100,000 acres of public lands in some of the best remaining wild steelhead spawning areas in the Pacific Northwest.
-It pairs a legendary river – treasured by Oregonians and frequented by thousands of foreign visitors yearly – with an inspirational patriot and river guardian, Frank Moore.
+The Frank and Jeanne Moore Wild Steelhead Sanctuary on Oregon’s North Umpqua River would designate approximately 100,000 acres of public lands in some of the best remaining wild steelhead spawning areas in the Pacific Northwest.
+It pairs a legendary river – treasured by Oregonians and frequented by thousands of foreign visitors yearly – with two inspirational conservationists and American heroes.

-We join supportive neighbors, outdoor enthusiasts, and recreational businesses in working to forever protect this special place while at the same time honoring an American hero.
+We join supportive neighbors, outdoor enthusiasts, and recreational businesses in working to forever protect this special place while at the same time honoring the Moores.

 Frank and Jeanne Moore